AubsUK/aubs-folder-sync/README.md

         sudo systemctl status nginx
         ```

-    3. Make sure you can see the default page via IPv4 and IPv6 if appropriate
+    3. Make sure you can see the default page via IPv4 and IPv6 if appropriate from the primary and secondary servers
         [http://192.168.1.10](http://192.168.1.10) (substitute for your IPv4 IP)
         [http://192.168.1.20](http://192.168.1.20) (substitute for your IPv4 IP)
         [http://[2a01:4b00::10]/](http://[2a01:4b00::10]/) (substitute for your IPv6 IP)